tobru/webhookd/README.md

 Just install the GEM:

-    $ gem install webhooker
+    $ gem install webhookd

 The GEM has some dependencies which maybe need to build native extensions.
 Therefore on Ubuntu and Debian the packages `ruby-dev` and `build-essential` are needed.

-Some very basic Debian packaging effort can be found under [tobru/webhooker-debian-packaging](https://github.com/tobru/webhooker-debian-packaging).
+Some very basic Debian packaging effort can be found under [tobru/webhookd-debian-packaging](https://github.com/tobru/webhookd-debian-packaging).

 ## Usage

 ### Starting and stopping

-The webhooker uses thin as rack server by default.
-It has a small CLI utility to start and stop the service, called `webhooker`:
+The webhookd uses thin as rack server by default.
+It has a small CLI utility to start and stop the service, called `webhookd`:

 ```
 Commands:
-  webhooker help [COMMAND]  # Describe available commands or one specific command
+  webhookd help [COMMAND]  # Describe available commands or one specific command
-  webhooker start           # Starts the webhooker server
+  webhookd start           # Starts the webhookd server
-  webhooker stop            # Stops the thin server
+  webhookd stop            # Stops the thin server
 ```

-To see the options for `thin`, run `webhooker start -h`.
+To see the options for `thin`, run `webhookd start -h`.
 They can simply be added to the `start` command.
-F.e. `webhooker start -d --config-file=/path/to/config.yml`
+F.e. `webhookd start -d --config-file=/path/to/config.yml`

-**Starting the webhooker server**
+**Starting the webhookd server**

-`webhooker start --config-file=/path/to/config.yml`
+`webhookd start --config-file=/path/to/config.yml`

 Test it with `curl -XGET http://username:password@localhost:8088`

-**Stopping the webhooker server**
+**Stopping the webhookd server**

-`webhooker stop`
+`webhookd stop`

 ### Init script

 There is an example init script which uses the Debian `/etc/default` mechanism to configured the daemon options.
-Just place the file `scripts/webhooker.init` to `/etc/init.d/webhooker`, the file `scripts/webhooker.default` to `/etc/default/webhooker` and update the parameters in the defaults file to match your system.
+Just place the file `scripts/webhookd.init` to `/etc/init.d/webhookd`, the file `scripts/webhookd.default` to `/etc/default/webhookd` and update the parameters in the defaults file to match your system.

 It also has some configuration options to use SSL with the thin server.
 Set `SSL` to `yes` and update